 We collected and analysed a total of 164 faecal samples of 99 different pregnant does.
-For individuals with multiple values, we took the mean of these values to create a dataset that had one estimate for each individual.
+We removed one outlier from an individual that had multiple samples, because it was far outside the range of the other values (value: 1319 ng/g faeces; range of other values: 33-751 ng/g faeces).
+Removing this single sample did not affect our results.
+For individuals with multiple values, we took the mean of these values to create a dataset that had one estimate per individual.
 Out of these, we were able to pair 41 does with their fawns through the mother-fawn observations during summer.
-We removed one extreme outlier from the male neonate cortisol dataset (value: 29.5 pg/mg hair; range of other values: 7.7-18.3 pg/mg hair).
-Running our analysis with and without this outlier revealed that removing this outlier did not affect the conclusions of our analysis.
-This led to our final sample size of 40 fawns (18 females and 22 males) paired with their mothers.
+We also removed one outlier from the male neonate GC dataset because it was far outside the range of the other values (value: 29.5 pg/mg hair; range of other values: 6.5-18.3 pg/mg hair).
+Our final sample size thus consisted of 40 fawns (18 females and 22 males) paired with their mothers.
+Running our analysis with and without this outlier revealed that removing this outlier did not affect the estimates of our models, although it did affect statistical significance of one of our tests due to an increased variance (see Results).

 Statistical analysis